moeryomenko/flow/README.md

 - Structured cancellation and error propagation
 - Rich set of composable algorithms
 - Member function customization points for cleaner syntax
+- Async scopes for managing the lifetime of concurrent operations
+- Structured concurrency patterns for safe fire-and-forget operations

 ---